Factor investing hasn't worked for over 20 years. Why do we still use it?

 This was partly due to the value strategy crashing from 2018 to 2020.
 Fama-French wrote about this challenging period in a 2020 paper.

-Asset manager Two Centuries found the 2020 value factor drawdown was one of the worst on record in the last 200 years.
+Asset manager Two Centuries found that the 2020 value factor drawdown was among the worst on record in the last 200 years.

 How have live factor funds performed?